 Updated March 5, 2019: Pets are important members of our families, and they make our lives whole.
 Since they make us happy and healthy, it is especially heartbreaking when they are sick and in pain because we can feel helpless to make them feel better.
 Cats make up approximately thirty to thirty-seven percent of the pets in American households, and since more than thirty-five percent of cats are acquired as strays (with an estimated 70 million living as strays in the U.S.), it’s imperative we protect our domesticated cats from disease.

 One of the best ways to protect yourself financially from big veterinarian bills is by getting pet insurance.
 Learn more about pet insurance here.

-Throughout my research, interviews, and heavy interrogation of my friends and family, I found these cat diseases to be the most prevalent and serious.
-And since cats can catch these eight diseases from other cats in your house, on the street, or in the shelter, it’s important to keep an eye on them and take them to the vet if they start exhibiting any odd symptoms or behavior.
+These are some of the most prevalent cat dieases.
+Since cats can catch these eight illnesses from other cats in your house, on the street, or in the shelter, it’s important to keep an eye on them and take them to the vet if they start exhibiting any odd symptoms or behavior.

 Symptoms: dry coat, weight loss, bad breath, drooling, increased urination and thirst